sonosergi/FitCoach/README.md

 # FitCoach

-Your Personal Virtual Trainer with Computer Vision and Deep Learning.

-## FitCoach

-The cutting-edge fitness app that leverages computer vision models and deep learning algorithms to classify exercises and analyze body movements, providing personalized advice and feedback in real time.
-With seamless integration of hardware devices, FitCoach helps you achieve your fitness goals efficiently and effectively.
-Join the Fitness Revolution
+FitCoach is a cutting-edge fitness app that uses advanced computer vision and deep learning algorithms to provide personalized advice and real-time feedback to help users achieve their fitness goals.
+By analyzing body movements, FitCoach automatically categorizes and labels a comprehensive database of exercises, allowing for tailored recommendations to optimize posture and technique.

-## Current Status
+## Features

+* Advanced computer vision and deep learning algorithms to analyze body movements and classify exercises.
+* Personalized advice and real-time feedback to optimize posture and technique.

+### Installation

 <h4 align="center">
 :construction: PROJECT IN DEVELOPMENT :construction:
 </h4>

+****FitCoach is currently in development and not available for installation.
+Stay tuned for updates on our progress.

+## Contributing

+We welcome contributions from the open-source community.
+To contribute, please fork the repository and submit a pull request with your proposed changes.